a place to call

 HOME

-After two years of searching, we are delighted to share the news that we have found the site on which to make the next stage of this school a reality.
+In the autumn of 2020, after two years of searching, we were delighted to share the news that we had found the site on which to make the next stage of this school a reality.

-In December 2020, we will take ownership of two buildings and a patch of land in the town of Östervåla, thirty miles northwest of Uppsala.
-Built in 1912 for the town shoemaker, the property has been in the same family for three generations.
+In December 2020, we took ownership of two buildings and a patch of land in the small town of Östervåla, thirty miles northwest of Uppsala.
+Built in 1911 for the town shoemaker, the property has been in the same family for three generations.

 Now it is our turn to make this a pocket of hospitality: a school that starts from the conversations we bring together around our kitchen table, that welcomes guests from near and far, and that serves as a gathering point for those who are drawn to the work of regrowing a living culture.